emarsden/pgmacs/README.md

   itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL wire protocol, is supported with limited functionality by PGmacs.
 Spanner has only limited PostgreSQL compatibility, for example refusing to create tables that do not have a primary key.

+- The [Materialize](https://materialize.com/) operational database (a proprietary differential dataflow database) has many limitations in its PostgreSQL compatibility: no support for primary keys, unique constraints, check constraints, for the 'bit' type for example.
+It works with these limitations with PGmacs (last tested 2025-03 with Materialize v0.135).

 - [YDB by Yandex](https://ydb.tech/docs/en/postgresql/docker-connect) has very limited PostgreSQL compatibility and does not work with PGmacs.
 The system tables that we query to obtain